BeadWORKS

 Over 1,200 women participate in BeadWORKS, with 110 being star beaders

-With BeadWORKS, Aragae has gained knowledge in beading, business startups, and savings.
-She runs a shop acquired with her BeadWORKS income, providing stability during lean periods.
+I was a stay-at-home mother relying on livestock, which wasn’t sustainable.
+Through Beadworks, I feel empowered and self-reliant.
+With BeadWORKS, I have gained knowledge in beading, business startups, and savings.
+I run a shop acquired with BeadWORKS income, providing stability during lean periods.
 The beads have become an alternative income source, reducing reliance on unsustainable practices like tree cutting for charcoal.

 Ufugaji Bora Mashinani